Kenya rewilding corridor connects 120,000 hectares for elephant migration routes

 Kenya is part of a 2026 wave of measurable environmental progress.
 Restoration teams, local agencies, and community volunteers worked together on goals that were published before work began.

-What happened
+What happened?

 Kenya Wildlife Service and six community conservancies linked 120,000 hectares into a continuous rewilding corridor by May 2026.
 Early camera-trap counts recorded 840 elephant crossings through two restored underpass sites.

-How it happened
+How did it happen?

 Landowners signed voluntary easements in exchange for tourism revenue shares.
 Rangers removed 37 kilometres of obsolete fencing and planted native acacia buffers along fields.
 Kenya Wildlife Service installed two highway underpasses with motion-triggered lighting.
 Local schools joined seed-collection weeks for native grasses.